• RSSRSS

 According to the datasheet the pins can also be programmed as GPIO, so these three LEDs could potentially be under software control, but I have not checked if the Linux drivers support this.

 One of the few things that separates the Pi from other SBC (Single Board Computer) is the ability to use the GPIO (General Purpose Input/Output) pins which can be set as HIGH or LOW to control any external devices.
-All you need is a female to male jumper wire to get started.
-Here I have used a HDD IDE connector to get the job done.
+To get started with hardware equivalent of "Hello world", all you need is a female to male jumper wire along with an LED and a resistor.
+Make sure to check out the cool Starter Kit put together by CanaKit.
+It includes everything needed to get started using the GPIO port of the Raspberry Pi.

 In this post pin 9 is used for GND and pin 11 for GPIO17.
 The LED was connected using a 470 ohm register in series with pin 9 and 11 to limit the current.